 - We bring people together to focus on solving complex issues, even across political or ideological boundaries.

-- We translate scientific funding to engage stakeholders, knowing that lasting change doesn't come just from science, but from communicating that knowledge to the right people.
+- We translate scientific findings to engage stakeholders, knowing that lasting change doesn't come just from science, but from communicating that knowledge to the right people.

 Change doesn't happen in a vacuum.
 In the Salish Sea there are numerous Federal, State, Provincial, Tribal and private organizations and individuals working to improve the health of the Salish Sea ecosystem.
 All of the accomplishments we list below, major and minor, happened not just because of the SeaDoc Society, but also because of the efforts of these groups and individuals.